picturesofultra/picturesofultra.github.io/content/videos/2019/sub4_to_states.rst

 :player_vid: IzTCeT1yqaM
 :player_type: youtube
 :player_url: https://www.youtube.com/watch?v=IzTCeT1yqaM
-:events: ws
+:events: Western States 100
 :people: David Roche, Matt Daniels
 :production: Training for Ultra
 :direction: Rob Steger
-:tags: Training for Ultra, Rob Steger
+:tags: Western States 100, Training for Ultra, Rob Steger

 In his 100-mile debut, Daniels placed fourth at WSER in a record-breaking year.
 So what happens when a sub-4 minute-mile athlete takes on the oldest and most prestigious 100-mile trail race in the world?